 Myth: You Have To Be Read Your Rights

 Fact: You’re required to be read your rights before official questioning occurs.
 Prior to that, anything you say can and will be used against you in court.
 Therefore, it’s important that you know your rights to begin with, and avail yourself of your right to remain silent.
 Don’t answer any questions beyond your name, address, and phone number.
-It will be easier for your Tuttle Law criminal defense lawyer in Sebastian, FL, to defend you if you haven’t accidentally incriminated yourself.
+It will be easier for your Tuttle Larsen, P.A. criminal defense lawyer in Sebastian, FL, to defend you if you haven’t accidentally incriminated yourself.

 Myth: You Can’t Be Tried Twice for the Same Crime